resv/Threat-Hunters-Collection-THC/README.md

 To be added later.

-All downloads are checked against SHA256, if they do not match, it was either updated or compromised, use the mirror source, these mirror files are hosted here.
+Signatures - All downloads are checked against SHA256, if they do not match, it was either updated or compromised, use the mirror source, these mirror files are hosted here.

 Sysmon - requires a few policy adjustments: enable Audit Process Creation, go straight to the [screenshots](https://mahim-firoj.medium.com/incident-response-and-threat-hunting-using-deepbluecli-tool-bf5d4c52c8a8)
  - This process will be automated in the next release